 I certify that the information contained in this student catalog is true and correct to the best of my knowledge.

-Signature: anglelle P. Rodus Dr. Annabelle P. Rodriguez, School Director
+Signature: anabelle P. Rodus Liet Text of the Control Dr. Annabelle P. Rodriguez, School Director

 INSERTS

 HOLIDAY CALENDAR

 Classes and lectures will be adjusted to accommodate the holidays that fall on a class day.
 (Monday thru Friday).